5 Nonprofits That Make Clean Water A Global Reality

 2017 Campaign: This World Water Day, the organization aimed to give 100 families in Haiti and Honduras access to clean water.

 Aside from suggested donation amounts, we love how their campaign page suggests additional ways that people can take action—such as trading their beverages for water or hosting their own third-party event.

 Visit the campaign site for more information.

 Mission: Blood:Water is a nonprofit that partners with African grassroots organizations to bring clean water and HIV/AIDS support to one million people in 11 countries.

-Mission: Lifewater International is a faith-based organization dedicated to effectively serving vulnerable children and families with safe water, sanitation, and hygiene.
+Mission: Hope of Life International is a faith-based organization dedicated to effectively serving vulnerable children and families in Guatemala.

 If you need ideas on how to celebrate World Water Day, this is a good place to start.
 These organizations and their campaigns are pushing the envelope to bring safe water to communities everywhere.
 Join in the global celebration today.